Islamism: Moderate and reformist Islamism

 Throughout the 1980s and '90s, major moderate Islamist movements such as the Muslim Brotherhood and the Ennahda were excluded from democratic political participation.
 At least in part for that reason, Islamists attempted to overthrow the government in the Algerian Civil War (1991–2002) and waged a terror campaign in Egypt in the '90s.
 These attempts were crushed and in the 21st century, Islamists turned increasingly to non-violent methods, and "moderate Islamists" now make up the majority of the contemporary Islamist movements.

 Among some Islamists, Democracy has been harmonized with Islam by means of Shura (consultation).
-The tradition of consultation by the ruler being considered Sunnah of the prophet Muhammad, (Majlis-ash-Shura being a common name for legislative bodies in Islamic countries).
+The tradition of consultation by the ruler being considered Sunnah of the Islamic prophet Muhammad, (Majlis-ash-Shura being a common name for legislative bodies in Islamic countries).

 Among the varying goals, strategies, and outcomes of "moderate Islamist movements" are a formal abandonment of their original vision of implementing sharia (also termed Post-Islamism) – done by the Ennahda Movement of Tunisia, and Prosperous Justice Party (PKS) of Indonesia.
 Others, such as the National Congress of Sudan, have implemented the sharia with support from wealthy, conservative states (primarily Saudi Arabia).

-According to one theory – "inclusion-moderation"—the interdependence of political outcome with strategy means that the more moderate the Islamists become, the more likely they are to be politically included (or unsuppressed); and the more accommodating the government is, the less "extreme" Islamists become.
+According to one theory – "inclusion-moderation" – the interdependence of political outcomes and strategy means that the more moderate the Islamists become, the more likely they are to be politically included (or unsuppressed), and the more accommodating the government is, the less "extreme" Islamists become.
 A prototype of harmonizing Islamist principles within the modern state framework was the "Turkish model", based on the apparent success of the rule of the Turkish Justice and Development Party (AKP) led by Recep Tayyip Erdoğan.
 Turkish model, however, came "unstuck" after a purge and violations of democratic principles by the Erdoğan regime.
 Critics of the concept – which include both Islamists who reject democracy and anti-Islamists – hold that Islamist aspirations are fundamentally incompatible with the democratic principles.